 - In-the-moment feedback: informal and on the spot feedback given to learners while they are doing a task to help them move forward. - Planned feedback on skill-using tasks: descriptive and non-evaluative feedback on skill-using tasks focusing on what learners are doing well (in relation to CLB-based criteria) and concrete strategies they can use to improve their language skills. - Formal assessment: feedback that indicates whether learners have met task expectations in relation to specific benchmark expectations.
 Learners complete these tasks independently.

-For a fuller discussion of assessment strategies see the current PBLA Practice Guidelines: Portfolios: Feedback and Assessment and Integrating CLB Assessment, Chapter 2, Planning for Assessment.
+For a fuller discussion of assessment strategies, see the current PBLA Practice Guidelines2 (In the Portfolios section, select Feedback and Assessment from the side menu), and Integrating CLB Assessment3 (in Chapter 2, Planning for Assessment).